 The US will remain the dominant territory for online advertising expenditure.
 Its share of online advertising revenues stay at 40% of the global total, although its online ad spend will grow from $26,040 million in 2010 to $58,133 million in 2017.
 The UK will retain second place, recording $11,724 million in 2017.
 China will overtake Japan to take third place in 2014.
 China’s online advertising revenues will grow from $2,600 million in 2010 to $10,808 million in 2017.

-If you are interested in reading the full report (if you have the cash), you can reach it here.
+If you are interested in reading the full report (if you have the cash), you can find it here.